 Royer: First of all, when we arrived at the stadium, we could feel the energy of the fans right away and the atmosphere was unbelievable.
-Their first game in franchise history, it was packed, the acoustics and fans were really loud and really into.
-It was great to see that another club coming into MLS with a great fan base.
+Their first game in franchise history, it was packed, the acoustics and fans were really loud and really into it.
+It was great to see another club coming into MLS with a great fan base.
 We didn’t know what to expect with a new team, so there was a lot of excitement.

 Longshore: What I remember most about that first match was the noise.
 It was so incredibly loud.
 We kept having to experiment with the audio levels so you could actually hear us talking about the match.

 Much like the arrangement between the Falcons and Atlanta United at Mercedes-Benz Stadium, in which one team’s logos and signage aren’t readily visible when the other is hosting a game, Atlanta United began planning on how to turn Bobby Dodd Stadium from the home of the Yellow Jackets into the home of the Five Stripes, a nickname that had yet to become ingrained.

 Eales: This is an interesting one.
 A couple of things: Georgia Tech was great.
 We had a lot of discussions with them.
 For us, this is our first game.
 We have to make it our home.
 Georgia Tech was great.
 We are black and red, as well.

 Let us do this, but we promise we will take it down so that you don’t have red and black for recruits coming in.

 But I go back to Arthur.
 It all starts with Arthur.
 He’s someone who totally understood that you don’t get a second chance to make a first impression.
 He’d been through it with Home Depot, the idea of costs in opening up shops, making a big splash when a Home Depot opened or PGA Superstore now.
 There will be store-opening costs that you will have.